 Q. Is there a fee to participate?

-When you sign up for a walk, you’ll have the option (it’s totally optional), to donate just $1 to the orphanage via Paypal.
-100% of your donation goes directly to the orphanage, and last year we were able to raise more than $12,000, and this year we’re trying to double that.
+A. Absolutely.
+Each year we “Walk with a Purpose” to benefit the Springs of Hope Orphanage in Nakuru, Kenya.
+Walkers from around the world raise funds to help the orphanage feed, clothe and care for some very wonderful children who need our help.
+We do it from simple one-dollar donations.
+When you sign up for a walk, you’ll have the option (the donation is totally optional), to donate just $1 to the orphanage via Paypal.
+100% of your donation goes directly to the orphanage, and last year we were able to raise more than $24,000.
+This year we’re trying to hit $30,000, and with your help, we can do it!
 You cannot imagine what a difference this makes to the orphanage (and it would mean a lot to me that you’re helping. :)

 Above: Here’s the group shot from the walk I led in 2011 in Tampa, Florida.
 It was fairly warm, but the people were hot (and I mean that in the nicest non-naughty way possible).
 Kathy and Barb were there.
 What could go wrong? ;-)